-Realization of a major portion of our assets as of December 31, 2017, is dependent upon our continued operations.
+Realization of a major portion of our assets as of December 31, 2018, is dependent upon our continued operations.
 The Company is dependent on generating additional revenue or obtaining adequate capital to fund operating losses until it becomes profitable.
-For the year ended December 31, 2017 we raised \$2,510,900 from the sale of rail operations, \$155,500 from the extension of common stock warrants and \$1,275,000 from the issuance of short term notes, offset by payments of principal on five short term notes of \$1,024,000.
+For the year ended December 31, 2018 we raised \$420,000 from the issuance of common stock, \$450,000 from outside minority investment in a new subsidiary, and \$850,000 from the issuance of short term and long term notes, offset by payments of principal on two short term notes and capital leases of \$818,400.
 In addition, we have undertaken a number of specific steps to continue to operate as a going concern.
 We continue to focus on developing organic growth in our operating companies and improving gross and net margins through increased attention to pricing, aggressive cost management and overhead reductions.
 Critical to achieving profitability will be our ability to license and or sell, permit and operate though our joint ventures and licensees our CoronaLuxTM waste destruction units.
 We have increased our business development efforts to address opportunities identified in expanding markets attributable to increased interest in energy conservation and emission control regulations.
 In addition, the Company is evaluating various forms of financing which may be available to it.
 There can be no assurance that the Company will secure additional financing for working capital, increase revenues and achieve the desired result of net income and positive cash flow from operations in future years.
 These financial statements do not give any effect to any adjustments that would be necessary should the Company be unable to report on a going concern basis.